orange-lang/orange/README.md

 # Community

 Orange has an IRC channel on [irc.freenode.net](irc.freenode.net) at #orange-lang.
 Come say hi!
 Feel free to open any issues on Github about questions, suggestions, or bugs.
+We also have a [Google Group](https://groups.google.com/forum/#!forum/orange-lang) open to the public.

 # Dependencies